Black Cultural Heritage Trail: Frequently Asked Questions

 What is the Black Cultural Heritage Trail?

-Initiated by River Front Development Group, a local African American community development organization, the project is conceived as a walkable trail in and around downtown Asheville that will honor and preserve the rich heritage of the local Black community.
-Sites and stories will range from well-known landmarks visible in the community today to the unsung heroes and underrecognized achievements and contributions by the Black community in the past.
+Initiated by River Front Development Group, a local African American community development organization, the project is conceived as a walkable trail in and around downtown Asheville to honor and preserve the rich heritage of the local Black community.
+Sites and stories range from well-known landmarks visible in the community today to the unsung heroes and underrecognized achievements and contributions by the Black community in the past.

 How is the project being funded?

-Will the trail also be available online?
+Is trail also available online?

 Will the trail be expanded outside of Asheville?